patrickdean/homegame/dm-agreement.md

 ## Continuous Improvement

 Pursuant to the goals above, please share feedback.
 I am human with flaws like everyone else.
 My goal is to run a fun game with fair and consistent rules.
 If you're not enjoying some aspect of the game, please talk to me about it and let's try and resolve it.
 Some of these rules may change or evolve as time goes on.
 The intent is to do so for the better.

+I'm making this shit up as a go along.
+In a concerted effort to get better at making this shit up as I go along.